Not heading to the shore or mountains for the long Memorial Day weekend?

 Go for a Hike

-Get Your Head within the Trees
+Get Your Head Within the Trees

-If you have the children with you, head throughout the Schuylkill River in a while and permits them to run off a little electricity at the loose Smith Memorial Playground and Playhouse (3500 Reservoir Dr.)
+If you have the children with you, head throughout the Schuylkill River in a while and permit them to run off a little electricity at the loose Smith Memorial Playground and Playhouse (3500 Reservoir Dr.)